Dereck J. Hogan

 Dereck Jamal Hogan is an American diplomat who had served as United States Ambassador to Moldova.
 He had served as Principal Deputy and Acting Assistant Secretary in the Bureau of European and Eurasian Affairs.

-He appointed Executive Secretary of the Department of State on 7 August 2023.
+He was appointed Executive Secretary of the United States Department of State on 7 August 2023.

+He resigned from the State Department in 2025 following Donald Trump's re-election.

 Education

 Hogan received a Bachelor of Arts degree from University of Pittsburgh and a Master of Public Affairs in International Relations from the Woodrow Wilson School at Princeton University.

 Career

 Hogan is a career member of the Senior Foreign Service.
 He has been working for the State Department since 1997.
 He has served at multiple capacities including being the Deputy Chief of Mission and Chargé d'Affaires at the U.S. Embassy in Azerbaijan, Director of the office of Nordic and Baltic Affairs in the Department's Bureau of European and Eurasian Affairs and has worked in U.S. embassies in Belarus, Dominican Republic and Nicaragua.
 He was also Special Assistant to Secretary of State Colin Powell.